mscheltienne/nmod-wiki/doc/devices/magstim-super-rapid-plus.rst

     .. tab-item:: Repetitive pulse

         In repetitive pulse mode, burst of 3 pulses are delivered at a fix frequency.
+By default, theta burst stimulation is configured with bursts of 3 pulses at 50 Hz repeated at 5 Hz.
         The settings available are:

         * The intensity (labelled ``power``), defined as a percentage of the maximum